 From a verification perspective, applicability filtering also is desirable because, without such filtering, a policy may be safe simply because of stalling, selecting an inapplicable action which ends policy execution.
 However, applicability filtering adds an additional source of complexity to the abstract transition problem, specifically to the policy condition $\pi(s) = l$.
 In what follows, we focus on the SMT encoding of this sub-problem.
 The encoding of the neural network itself remains unaffected.
-We provide a full specification of the SMT encoding in the appendix.
+We provide a full specification in an online TR (Vinzent and Hoffmann 2024).